aleksey-rezvov/whispex/README.md

 Note that the way we send text is by copying it to the clipboard and then sending Ctrl+Shift+V. That's because typing the text normally is complicated to do right, with all the special characters.

-To set up a service that will run whisper-simple-dictation, take a look at `example_service_file.service`.
+To set up a service that will run whispex, take a look at `example_service_file.service`.

 ## Options